sooluh/notes/clfbxjun600010al1botwgnay.md

 }
 ```

-Something's wrong; it's not working; is there something wrong? maybe because of my too many sins?
+It's not working, is there something wrong? maybe because of my too many sins?
 Astaghfirullahaladzim.

 It turns out that because objects of class RegExp don't work that way, we should add another backslash before the backslash.
 Hah?
 I mean, on each backslash, we need to duplicate it, like the following.